openfun/richie/website/versioned_docs/version-1.12/contributing.md

     $ make lint-back

-We use strict tslint and prettier to check the validity of our frontend code:
+We use strict eslint and prettier to check the validity of our frontend code:

     $ make lint-front